mmikowski/powercss/README.md

 the `pcss-0` browser Stylesheet object.
 It then disables all `pcss-*` Stylesheets objects and finally, it enables the `pcss-0` Stylesheet object.

-We can find the `pcss._exampleBasic_.js` file in the root directory of the GitHub repository.
+We can verify these changes by viewing the debugging output in the JavaScript console.

 ### 5. Marvel at the results
 When we open `pcss._exampleBasic_.html` in a modern browser, we should see